mabnhdev/sonic-nas-manifest/README.md

 - You may have to log out/in to activate the changes to groups
 - Ensure you have proper permissions to clone source file (ssh keys must be installed)

-> NOTE: You will need to setup your ssh keys with Github [Settings->keys](https://github.com/settings/keys) as we are using git over ssh.
+> NOTE: You will need to setup your ssh keys with Github [Settings->keys](https://github.com/settings/keys) - we are using git over ssh.

 Clone the source code
 ---------------------